|

 I am Senior Lecturer (Associate Professor) of Economics at the University of Stirling.
 I am also an IZA Research Fellow, and Researcher at the Centre for Population Change.

 My research partly focuses on Macroeconomics and Labour Economics, with particular interests in business cycles, wage determination, and inequality issues.
 I also work in the fields of Sports Economics and Prediction Markets, mostly using datasets form football (soccer) but also recently from cricket and tennis.
 I am affiliated with two ongoing major ESRC/UKRI projects: Centre for Population Change & Wage and Employment Dynamics.
-You can listen to me rambling on about sports economics and other things on a 2024 episode of the Beverage Report Podcast (LSE Department of Economics) Some New Stuff in Winter 2025/26:
+You can listen to me rambling on about sports economics and other things on a 2024 episode of the Beverage Report Podcast (LSE Department of Economics) Some New Stuff in Spring 2026:

 Contact: